cciro94/EuroCoinDataset/README.md

 # EURO-Coin Dataset

 This repository contains a collection of images of euro coins collected by means of a web crawler capable of extracting publicly available images using Google, Bing, and Baidu search engines.
 The data is for non-commercial research purposes only.
-The paper related to this repository can be found [here]().

 ## Data Organization